alan-turing-institute/scivision/CODE_OF_CONDUCT.md

 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the scivision project is required to conform to this Code of Conduct.
+To make clear what is expected, everyone participating in activities associated with the Scivision project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the scivision project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by the Scivision project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

 - Dr Scott Hosking  - is responsible for enforcing the Code of Conduct.
 He can be contacted by emailing [Dr Scott Hosking](mailto:shosking@turing.ac.uk).